BasilBarnabyCa/s24-comp-2068-open-ai/README.md

     - Enter a database name (e.g., careerCraftDB) and a collection name (e.g., userInteractions).
 5. Get the Connection String:
     - Click on "Connect" in your cluster view.
     - Select "Connect your application" and copy the connection string.
 It will look something like this:
-      ```
+      ```bash
       mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority
       ```
     - Replace `<username>`, `<password>`, and `<dbname>` with your MongoDB username, password, and database name respectively.
 6. Install MongoDB Extension for VS Code:
     - Open Visual Studio Code.